 The trains didn’t come often for us: once a day in my childhood, three times a week when I was a teenager, stopping completely after the 1983 bushfires burnt the sleepers and hastened the decline of the SA rail industry.
 They carried passengers sometimes, but mostly freight – wool, wheat, live sheep.
 They also brought our books, in brown paper parcels of four, selected by a librarian in the Adelaide city library especially for country kids like us.
 Dad would call us over to the station on a Tuesday night after the train had been through and solemnly hand the parcels over, one by one, taking them off the M section of the parcel shelf and passing them across the counter as if we were regular customers.

 Our Father Christmas came by train too.
 On a hot December day the train would pull up at the station platform, to the cheers and screams of all the waiting railway kids from the area.
 There were twenty or more of us, seven McInerneys alongside the goodsmen’s kids and the clerks’ kids.
-A sweaty looking Santa would ho ho ho out of one of the carriages, a sack slung over his shoulder, and start passing out wrapped parcels.
+A tall, sweaty looking Santa would ho ho ho out of one of the carriages, a sack slung over his shoulder, and start passing out wrapped parcels.
 ‘Now, this next lot are for the McInerneys, let’s see if I can find you all, hands up then, Lea… Marie… Paul… Monica… Maura… Stephen, yes and lastly, little Robbie.’

 ‘How does he know all our names?’
 I whispered once to my mum.